Max-Vassilev/Django-Music-App/README.md

 # Django-Music-App
 This is a simple Django project on a local server.
 This website checks if there is already existing user in the sistem (the user model).
 If there is no such user, it opens a form which creates a new prfofile in the database using POST request.
-And if the user is already logged in, he/she can see a list of their songs (if they added songs).
-Every user can add, delete and edit each song.
-Also Every user can delete their profile which will also delete all their songs.
+And if the user is already logged in, he/she can see a list of their albums (if they added albums).
+Every user can add, delete and edit each album.
+Also Every user can delete their profile which will also delete all their albums.

 Creating a profile: